AnisKehila/instagram-clone/README.md

 # Instagram Clone - Next.js and React Application

-This is a project that aims to create an Instagram clone using Next.js and React.
-The project is bootstrapped with create-next-app to provide a solid foundation for building a modern web application.
+This project aims to create an Instagram clone using Next.js and React.
+It is bootstrapped with create-next-app to provide a solid foundation for building a modern web application.

 ![1691517075723](image/README/1691517075723.png)